About TREX - the HPC Centre of Excellence for Quantum Chemistry

 • Co-design of computational kernels of flagship QMC codes with efficient algorithms that are scalable for HPC applications, flexible to adapt to future architectures, and can cater to a large base of HPC users and players in synergy with existing CoEs.

-• Rational design of an ecosystem of highly scalable, optimized, and inter-operable QMC codes for exascale applications of ultimate accuracy in the domain of quantum chemistry and computational material design.
+• Rational design of an ecosystem of highly scalable, optimised, and inter-operable QMC codes for exascale applications of ultimate accuracy in the domain of quantum chemistry and computational material design.
 Improvement of the codes adopting parallel paradigms able to fully exploit the potentials of exascale architectures.

 • Robust management of complex scalable QMC workflows in high-throughput calculations for materials simulations to further leverage on exascale performance, thereby ensuring the convergence of HPC, HTC, and HPDA.